kuszmaul/graveyard/README.md

       index without first accessing any of the heap-allocated memory.

 - [ ] Small number of bytes for small table?
 Compare to F14 and Absl.
 (Not yet done?)

+- [ ] Deamortized (to do)

+- [ ] Low peak-watermark (lower than just because the tables are smaller, also due to the deamortization approach.)

 ## TODO